ops-center/searchlight/docs/node-alerts/node_status.md

 # Check node_status

 Check command `node_status` is used to check status of Kubernetes Nodes.
+Returns OK if a node is `Ready`, otherwise, returns CRITICAL.

 ## Spec
 `node_status` check command has no variables.
 Execution of this command can result in following states: